-- ✓ Old Lahaina Luau: Hawaii's most authentic and acclaimed luau is justifiably celebrated, and a real treat to experience.
+- ✓ The Feast at Lele: The folks behind the Old Lahaina Luau (see the following bullet) also operate this interesting twist on a traditional luau.
+The Feast at Lele is an excellent alternative for romance-seeking couples or anyone who would prefer a luau with a more upscale demeanor, a more intimate setting, and/or a fine-dining twist.
+The multicourse meal and thrilling performance troupe reach beyond the Hawaii tradition to celebrate the food and culture of the South Seas as well, and the beachfront setting can't be beat.
+See Chapter 11. - ✓ Old Lahaina Luau: Hawaii's most authentic and acclaimed luau is justifiably celebrated and a real treat to experience.
 Come early to watch craftspeople at work in the lovely oceanfront setting; you can also watch as the luau pig is unearthed from its underground oven, where it's been slow-cooking all day.
 The live hula show is dazzling.
 You simply can't do better than this.
-See Chapter 11. - ✓ The Feast at Lele: The folks behind the Old Lahaina Luau (see preceding entry) also operate this interesting twist on a traditional luau.
-The Feast at Lele is an excellent alternative for romance-seeking couples, or anyone who would prefer a luau with a more upscale demeanor, a more intimate setting, and/or a fine-dining twist.
-The multicourse meal and thrilling performance troupe reach beyond the Hawaii tradition to celebrate the food and culture of the South Seas as well, and the beachfront setting can't be beat.
 See Chapter 11.